solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - One-shot : the prompt includes only one example
 - Few-shot : it includes multiple examples

 This style of prompting is very simple, it may consist of a single prompt and possibly a few examples.
-This technique is probably what you are using as you are starting to learn about LLMs.
+This technique is probably what most use when starting to learn about LLMs.
 Here's an example:

 - Prompt: "What is Algebra?"
 - Answer: "Algebra is a branch of mathematics that studies mathematical symbols and the rules for manipulating these symbols."